Ricardo La Volpe: Early career

 Ricardo La Volpe began his career as a coach in the Mexican league in 1989, managing several teams such as Oaxtepec, Puebla, Atlante, Guadalajara, Querétaro, América, Atlas, Toluca, and Monterrey.
-Despite mixed results, La Volpe earned a reputation for his offensive-style of football.
+Despite mixed results, La Volpe earned a reputation for his offensive style of football.
 He led Atlante to the 1992–1993 season championship and reached the league final with Atlas in 1999.

 Mexico national team

-In 2002 La Volpe was named coach of the Mexico national team.
-He led the team to win the 2003 CONCACAF Gold Cup and qualified for the 2006 World Cup, as well finishing in fourth place at the 2005 Confederations Cup, most notably defeating eventual champions Brazil in the group stage.
+In 2002, La Volpe was named coach of the Mexico national team.
+He led the team to win the 2003 CONCACAF Gold Cup.
+He qualified for the 2006 World Cup, as well as finishing in fourth place at the 2005 Confederations Cup, most notably defeating eventual champions Brazil in the group stage.
 With La Volpe at the helm, Mexico reached fourth place in the FIFA World rankings.

-Also under his leadership at the 2004 Copa América, Mexico managed to defeat Argentina for the first time in years, but lost to Brazil in the quarterfinals.
-Mexico also lost at the 2005 CONCACAF Gold Cup quarterfinals to Colombia.
+Also, under his leadership at the 2004 Copa América, Mexico managed to defeat Argentina for the first time in years but lost to Brazil in the quarterfinals.
+Mexico also lost in the 2005 CONCACAF Gold Cup quarterfinals to Colombia.
 Mexico was also eliminated at the 2004 Olympic Games after losing to South Korea in the group stage.

-At the 2006 FIFA World Cup, Mexico finished second in their group, qualifying to the Round of 16 before going out 1–2 in extra time to Argentina.
+At the 2006 FIFA World Cup, Mexico finished second in their group, qualifying for the Round of 16 before going out 1–2 in extra time to Argentina.
 The Guardian named him Best Coach of the World Cup for his attitude.

 Boca Juniors

 After leaving the Mexico national team, he met with Boca Juniors officials on 24 July 2006.
-After several weeks of negotiation, it was agreed on 22 August that La Volpe would take over as Boca manager on 15 September, replacing Alfio Basile who had been selected to manage the Argentina national team.
+After several weeks of negotiation, it was agreed on 22 August that La Volpe would take over as Boca manager on 15 September, replacing Alfio Basile, who had been selected to manage the Argentina national team.

-La Volpe had a bumpy start with Boca Juniors, including a 3–1 loss against archi-rivals River Plate on 8 October.
+La Volpe had a bumpy start with Boca Juniors, including a 3–1 loss against arch-rivals River Plate on 8 October.
 On 12 October, Boca lost 3–1 to Uruguayan club Nacional on penalty kicks in the Copa Sudamericana, and so were out of the competition.
-Boca failed three times to claim the Apertura Championship in the final weeks of the season, and then lost a playoff against Estudiantes.
+Boca failed three times to claim the Apertura Championship in the final weeks of the season and then lost a playoff against Estudiantes.
 Keeping his word that he would quit if he lost, La Volpe resigned after the match.

-Later that year he became the new Vélez Sársfield manager, but did not stay in the job long.
+Later that year, he became the new Vélez Sársfield manager but did not stay in the job long.
 After watching his team suffer bruising defeats by River Plate and Boca Juniors in the Apertura 2007, and his team in 10th place, he resigned as coach.